tri-cods/github-pages/sections/04-how.md

 ```markdown
 # This is a Title
 ```
-Markdown, like HTML (or XML) is a lightweight markup language that you can use to format plain text documents.
+Markdown, like HTML (or XML), is a lightweight markup language that you can use to format plain-text documents.
 Alhtough it is not meant to replace HTML, Markdown syntax is much easier to learn.
 In addition, Markdown is portable and platform agnostic.
-In other words, if you take notes using Mardown, you can open those notes in any other application.
+In other words, if you take notes using Markdown, you can open those notes in any other application.
 To add content to your site, you will be using Markdown and letting GitHub Pages convert it to HTML.

 ### What is YAML?

-Like Markdown, YAML (which allegedly stands for [YAML Ain't Markup Language](https://yaml.org/)) is designed to be both human-readable and machine readable. in YAML, attributes and values are expressed using a simple colon and a space, for example:
+Like Markdown, YAML (which allegedly stands for [YAML Ain't Markup Language](https://yaml.org/)) is designed to be both human-readable and machine readable.
+In YAML, attributes and values are expressed using a simple colon and a space, for example:

 ```YAML
 title: Axolotl